Mazatech/amanithvg-website/_docs/tut/000-get-amanithvg-sdk.md

 ## Android tutorials

-Tutorials for android can be compiled directly with Android Studio (you don't need to use CMake).
+Tutorials for Android can be compiled directly with Android Studio (you don't need to use CMake).

 Open project located in `<tutorial_dir>/platform/android`